-- Money– the old favourite!
+Money– the old favorite!
 Thai girls always want more money and will often resort to the most elaborate of lies to pull at your heartstrings.
 However, often this pressure comes from the family rather than the girl herself.

 What Can You Do About It?